nobias-fht/testa-organoid-nuclei/README.md

 - In a terminal, navigate to the folder you placed the pipeline in.
 Before running, ensure that you have the latest version of the script by running the terminal command `git pull` from the folder you have the scripts installed in.
 - Activate the enviromment by typing `conda activate nobias`. the prompt on the left of the terminal should change from (base) to (nobias).
 - Run the pipeline by typing:
-	- python nuclear_segmentation.py` (if your files are all in one folder)
+	- `python nuclear_segmentation.py` (if your files are all in one folder)
-	- python analysis_recursive.py' (if your files are stored in subfolders within the main folder)
+	- `spython analysis_recursive.py' (if your files are stored in subfolders within the main folder)

 - When prompted, select: